Our comprehensive sports medicine care gets you back in the game.

 - Concussion Assessments and Return-to-Play Recovery Protocol

 - Bursitis and tendonitis

 - Hip impingement and labral tears

 Treatment options include physical therapy and other nonsurgical methods designed to return you to the level of sport you enjoyed before your injury.
 Our providers also encourage injury prevention by teaching athletes proper positioning and movement for exercise.

 If surgery is needed, Lake Regional Orthopedics offers the most current, minimally invasive (arthroscopic) techniques to get you back to activities as soon as safely possible with lasting results.

 Athletic Trainers in Local Schools

 From sprains to concussions, injuries are a part of school sports.
-To help students compete with fewer injuries — and to ensure proper care for injuries that do occur — athletic trainers from Lake Regional Sports Medicine care for student athletes at Camdenton R-III, Morgan County R-II and School of the Osage, at no cost to the schools.
+To help students compete with fewer injuries — and to ensure proper care for injuries that do occur — athletic trainers from Lake Regional Sports Medicine care for student athletes at Camdenton R-III, Lebanon R-III, Morgan County R-II and School of the Osage, at no cost to the schools.

 Athletic trainers are health care professionals who specialize in nutrition; injury and illness prevention and assessment; and first aid and emergency care.
 Unlike personal trainers, who may or may not have higher education, athletic trainers must obtain, at a minimum, a bachelor's degree in athletic training, board certification and state licensure.